FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 ### Spat Revolution Fixes

-#### Build 49920
+#### Build 49930

+**Fixes;**

 * Solved freezing issue on some Windows computers.

-**Fixes;**

-* Windows: Crash when "Max Number of cores" is 1
-* Windows: Crash when setup building without any sources and with audio device enabled
+* Drop-down menu stuck
+* Error when deleting user config in Speaker Arrangement Editor
+* Change langage sets all rooms background to black (if they were white before)
+* When list selected in a Dialog, type escape closes window instead of list

 #### Build 49890